 Rideshare Pickup/Dropoff Instructions for Václav Havel Airport Prague

-Rideshare services like Uber and Bolt can drop you off at the departure level alongside regular passengers and public taxis.
+Rideshare services like Uber and Bolt offer convenient drop-offs at the departures level, alongside regular passengers and public taxis.

 Notify Your Driver of Your Location